-This article is intended to help trainers identify whether VR is right for their particular learning needs and chart a path toward successful adoption of the technology.
-Ultimately, learning-focused VR can turn novices into experts more swiftly, effectively, and smoothly than ever before.
+This article is intended to help trainers identify whether VR is right for their particular learning needs and chart a path towards successful adoption of the technology.
+Ultimately, learning-focussed VR can turn novices into experts more swiftly, effectively and smoothly than ever before.

 Expertise is easiest to define in terms of what it is not.
 Expertise is not merely the number of years one has studied or how many academic degrees—or corporate training certificates—one has earned or even the results one has achieved.
-For example, simply tabulating wins and losses in tennis turns out to be a poor way of ranking the best players.3 And notwithstanding some popular theories, thousands of hours of practice don’t always generate expertise.
-For example, deliberate practice accounts for only 29.9 percent of the variance in expertise in music.4
+For example, simply tabulating wins and losses in tennis turns out to be a poor way of ranking the best players.3 And notwithstanding some popular theories, thousands of hours of practise don’t always generate expertise.
+For example, deliberate practise accounts for only 29.9 per cent of the variance in expertise in music.4

 Experts are not only better at executing particular tasks—they tend to think about things fundamentally differently than amateurs.
 In fact, they can execute better precisely because they think about things differently.
 Experts typically see more when looking at a situation than an amateur.
 Research comparing a world champion chess player with amateurs showed that the champion was better not only at playing chess but at knowing the game.
 The champion had a better understanding of a chessboard setup after viewing it for five seconds than a skilled amateur did after 15 minutes of studying the board.5

 That result came about not because the chess champion was any smarter or had faster visual acuity than his amateur opponents—it was a product of expertise itself.
-Experts are able to recognize patterns behind the data we all see.
-Academic research has found a similar pattern-recognition story in nearly every industry from medicine to chess.6 Experts in diverse domains are better able to reorganize and make sense of scrambled information.7 Where knowledgeable amateurs rely on rules and guidelines to make decisions, experts are able to quickly read and react to situations by recognizing indicators that signal how a situation is behaving.8 A key to creating experts, it seems, is not the memorization of facts or knowledge but, rather, instilling flexible mental models that help explain why systems act the way they do.
+Experts are able to recognise patterns behind the data we all see.
+Academic research has found a similar pattern-recognition story in nearly every industry from medicine to chess.6 Experts in diverse domains are better able to reorganise and make sense of scrambled information.7 Where knowledgeable amateurs rely on rules and guidelines to make decisions, experts are able to quickly read and react to situations by recognising indicators that signal how a situation is behaving.8 A key to creating experts, it seems, is not the memorisation of facts or knowledge but, rather, instilling flexible mental models that help explain why systems act the way they do.

 In hindsight, trainers may have had it easy in offering certifications based on hours of study.
 Creating deeper expertise can be far more challenging.
 How can we train people to see deeper patterns in data?
 How do we know whether they are using flexible mental models?

 Take medical training, for example.
-A cardiologist may practice for years, continually training, before reaching the peak of her profession.
-One reason: Many of the most serious medical problems are extremely rare, meaning that a doctor must often work for years before encountering them and building expertise in how to recognize and treat them.
-With some procedures requiring doctors to practice on 100 patients before reaching a critical level of skill, this means that some doctors may retire before even having the opportunity to become an expert in treating certain rare conditions.11
+A cardiologist may practise for years, continually training, before reaching the peak of her profession.
+One reason: Many of the most serious medical problems are extremely rare, meaning that a doctor must often work for years before encountering them and building expertise in how to recognise and treat them.
+With some procedures requiring doctors to practise on 100 patients before reaching a critical level of skill, this means that some doctors may retire before even having the opportunity to become an expert in treating certain rare conditions.11

 VR is not just about saving money—it can provide better outcomes than many traditional learning methods.
-Most research examining the technology’s effectiveness have found that it reduces the time taken to learn, decreases the number of trainee errors, increases the amount learned, and helps learners retain knowledge longer than traditional methods.14 These effects apply to the general population as well as specialists training for unique tasks.
+Most research examining the technology’s effectiveness have found that it reduces the time taken to learn, decreases the number of trainee errors, increases the amount learnt and helps learners retain knowledge longer than traditional methods.
+14 These effects apply to the general population as well as specialists training for unique tasks.
 One experiment compared how prepared airline passengers were for an emergency from reading the ubiquitous seatback safety card versus completing a brief immersive game.
 Passengers who used the game seemed to learn more and retain their knowledge longer than those who merely read the safety card.
-These better outcomes are almost certainly linked to the fact that the game was more successful than the card at engaging passengers and arousing fear, both incentivizing participants to learn and providing the neurological surprise to support that learning.15
+These better outcomes are almost certainly linked to the fact that the game was more successful than the card at engaging passengers and arousing fear, both incentivising participants to learn and providing the neurological surprise to support that learning.
+15

 All of these capabilities mean that VR can be a valuable learning tool for a variety of tasks in any industry—and some real-world applications are already catching up to predictions that academic research has suggested:

-Linde’s experience with VR-based training illustrates the technology’s potential benefits.
-One of the world’s largest suppliers of industrial gases, Linde delivers hazardous chemicals to thousands of locations daily, meaning that truck drivers must handle materials that may be explosive or, at -320° F, cold enough to instantly freeze hands solid.
+Linde's experience with VR-based training illustrates the technology's potential benefits.
+One of the world's largest suppliers of industrial gases, Linde delivers hazardous chemicals to thousands of locations daily, meaning that lorry drivers must handle materials that may be explosive or, at -320° F, cold enough to instantly freeze hands solid.
 When one slip-up can mean injury or death, how can new drivers build their skills and expertise?
 For Linde, VR-based training provides an answer.
-In the virtual environment, new drivers can get dozens of repetitions, building safe habits before stepping out on their first delivery.21 VR can even give drivers an X-ray view of what is happening inside the tanks as they work.
-Not only are drivers practicing the right skills—they are learning the underlying concepts of why they are the right skills.
-That is what can create expertise—allowing drivers to react to unexpected situations quickly and with confidence.
+In the virtual environment, new drivers can get dozens of repetitions, building safe habits before stepping out on their first delivery.
+21 VR can even give drivers an X-ray view of what is happening inside the tanks as they work.
+Not only are drivers practising the right skills - they are learning the underlying concepts of why they are the right skills.
+That is what can create expertise - allowing drivers to react to unexpected situations quickly and with confidence.

 Linde is experimenting with more ambitious VR training environments as well.
-The company used CAD files for a plant currently under construction to create an immersive VR environment, aiming to train the operators who will eventually manage that plant.22 As with the earlier oil-refinery example, operators can practice emergency procedures or dangerous tasks, but they can also explore the environment, understand how all systems fit together, and even peek inside operating machinery to have a better view of the plant for which they will soon be responsible.23
+The company used CAD files for a plant currently under construction to create an immersive VR environment, aiming to train the operators who will eventually manage that plant.
+22 As with the earlier oil-refinery example, operators can practice emergency procedures or dangerous tasks, but they can also explore the environment, understand how all systems fit together and even peep inside operating machinery to have a better view of the plant for which they will soon be responsible.
+23

 As with any technology, VR is a tool, not a magic bullet.
-Incorporating VR into a training program hardly guarantees quality improvements; indeed, the coming years will doubtless bring anecdotes of VR disappointments along with successes.
-Trainers should bring the same careful planning in program design and learning goals to VR as to any other training effort—including focusing programs around understanding the knowledge that an organization needs learners to acquire and what they should then do with that knowledge.
+Incorporating VR into a training programme hardly guarantees quality improvements; indeed, the coming years will doubtless bring anecdotes of VR disappointments along with successes.
+Trainers should bring the same careful planning in programme design and learning goals to VR as to any other training effort - including focusing programmes around understanding the knowledge that an organisation needs learners to acquire and what they should then do with that knowledge.

 Another attribute to consider: what trainers expect learners to do with the knowledge once they have it.
-Do people simply need to recognize and apply it, as with reading the defense in football, or do they need to perform complicated actions such as synthesizing it with other knowledge and adjusting to context?
+Do people simply need to recognise and apply it, as with reading the defence in american football, or do they need to perform complicated actions such as synthesising it with other knowledge and adjusting to context?
 All of these factors play into how best to present knowledge to learners.

-By understanding the different factors that go into learning, a trainer can make informed decisions about when VR is appropriate and design the best training possible to maximize performance (see figure 2).
-For example, if learners need only acquire relatively simple information—that is, information that is common, obvious, or easy to represent—VR may be superfluous and no more effective than books, classroom instruction, or job aids.
+By understanding the different factors that go into learning, a trainer can make informed decisions about when VR is appropriate and design the best training possible to maximise performance (see figure 2).
+For example, if learners need only acquire relatively simple information - that is, information that is common, obvious, or easy to represent - VR may be superfluous and no more effective than books, classroom instruction, or job aids.